A Survey on Point-of-Interest Recommendations Leveraging Heterogeneous Data: Background and Preliminaries

 \subsection{Recommender Systems and Their Applications in Tourism}

 RSs have become ubiquitous in various application domains today, and their origins can be traced back to the early 1990s, when they were first applied in experimental settings for personal email and information filtering \citep{JannachPRZ21}.
 Since then, they have become a common feature of many online platforms, serving as tools for helping users discover content that may be of interest to them.
 With the continual progress and evolution of recommender systems, an array of diverse system types has emerged.
-Among these, the most utilized types of recommendation systems comprise \citep{Ricci2022}: Collaborative Filtering (CF) methods, which suggest items based on the similarity of users' past behaviors or preferences; Content-based (CB) methods, which suggest similar items to those that a user has previously liked or interacted with based on the characteristics of the items themselves; Hybrid methods, which integrate multiple techniques including those mentioned above as well as demographic-based, knowledge-based, and community-based methods to leverage the strengths of each approach and provide more accurate and diverse recommendations.